seng637/seng637-a5/Assignment5.md

 After completing this part, students will:

-- be able to decide upon adequacy of testing for a given MTTF of the SUT through plotting thetest data.
+- be able to decide upon adequacy of testing for a given MTTF of the SUT through plotting the test data.
-- become familiar with the features and usage of an RDCtool.
+- become familiar with the features and usage of an RDC tool.

 ## 3.2 TESTING TOOLS

 In this assignment, you will use the following tool to analyze the test data provided.

--  RDC-11 (an EXCEL worksheet and macro).
+-  RDC-11 (an Excel worksheet and macro).

 ## 3.3 SYSTEM UNDER TEST